MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/publish.md

 ### Teams Developer Portal

 Use the [Teams Developer Portal](https://dev.teams.microsoft.com/) to upload and publish an app to your organization.
 This requires approval from your IT admin.
-See [Manage your apps with the Developer Portal for Microsoft Teams](../concepts/build-and-test/teams-developer-portal.md) for details.
+For more information, see [Manage your apps with the Developer Portal for Microsoft Teams](../concepts/build-and-test/teams-developer-portal.md).

 ### Microsoft Teams Admin Center